expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 The `getState` function doesn't accept any parameters.
 It returns the current state of the editor.
+Not all steps will be returned.
+Unbookmarked proved steps will not be returned.
+All other steps will be returned
+(hypotheses, bookmarked steps, the goal step, unproved steps, and steps with errors).

 #### addSteps

 The `addSteps` function accepts new steps to add to the editor.
-It returns the state of the editor after the steps have been added.
+It returns the state of the editor after the steps have been added (the output of the `getState` function).
-The format of the parameter it accepts is as follows:
+The format of the parameter object it accepts is as follows:

 ```json
 {